This document illustrates how to use one active object to control another.

 the second constructor

-parameter specifies a CExampleActiveObject
+parameter specifies a CExampleActiveObject which will be

-controlled by this CMessageKeyProcessor
+controlled by this CMessageKeyProcessor.

-The behaviour of the ProcessKeyPress()
+The behaviour of the ProcessKeyPress() function

 depends on the key code value: